ltdatphan/smart-detection/README.md

 # Smart Detection
 This project is part of the Zero-To-Mastery Web Development course, taught by Andrei Neagoie.

-It is a is a full-stack web application that users can use Clarifai API to detect faces in an image.
+It is a full-stack web application that users can use Clarifai API to detect faces in an image.
 This repository is the front-end.
 For the back-end repository, visit [here](https://github.com/ltdatphan/smart-detection-api/).

 The live project is available [here](https://ltdatphan.github.io/smart-detection/).
 (First interaction like login/signup might be slow due to cold start).